 Spot the Upland Sandpiper

 Moving on from here, we did some birding around Tresta, where I saw my first Tiaga Flycatcher back in 2009.
-Birds were thin on the ground as the light started to fade, but we did all enjoy a lovely sunset to round off a great day of birding.
+Birds were thin on the ground as the light started to fade, but we all enjoyed a lovely sunset to round off a great day of birding.